Why Good Product Managers Practice Roadmap Strategy

 I think there is a movement towards not having dates, and often moving up and moving on to more of a combination style roadmap, which from what I have seen, is much more prevalent in smaller organizations.
 When you get to some of the larger organizations, and our customers are often Fortune 1000 companies, dates are just the nature of it.
 Sometimes we will see roadmaps that are 18-month or two-year roadmaps, and that is the way that they plan.
 We just have to accept that I think.

 JC: Often engineers feel that the product managers are not really being held to the same standards.
-What are there “passing tests” ?
+What are their “passing tests” ?
 How can you use roadmaps to instill that sense that we are all in it together, and we are all measuring ourselves against some common goal?
 Can the roadmap help with that?

 JS: Yeah, great question.
 I think roadmaps can completely help with that.